A street view of the California Hobbit House

-A piece of Hollywood history is now for sale.
-The legendary Hobbit House, a 10-bedroom, 9-bathroom storybook apartment complex in Culver City, has hit the market for the first time at $1.95 million.
+A piece of Hollywood history has come off the market.
+The legendary Hobbit House, a 10-bedroom, 9-bathroom storybook apartment complex in Culver City, hit the market earlier this year and was listed for the first time at $1.95 million.
+It only took a couple of months for someone to purchase it for $1.8 million.

 Built in the 1940s by Walt Disney Studios artist Lawrence Joseph, the 10,980-square-foot property includes a fairytale-style main house and four additional structures housing eight rental units.